 I would recommend you start spraying your roses for fungus problems now before they appear.
 With the wet spring we are having fungus will be a problem.
 Use Neem oil or a fungicide on them on a regular basis to prevent the fungus from getting started.
 Neem oil will also act as an insecticide and prevent the aphid problem.
 We are starting to spray weekly here.

 If you planted any bare root fruit trees this year or last year, the trunks of the trees should be painted with white tree trunk paint so that the young, thin bark does not become sunburned and cracked allowing insects to damage the cambium layer which carries nutrients to all parts of the tree.
 Do not use an oil based paint.
-If you can’t find tree trunk paint, a light colored, water based latex paint diluted by 50% works well.
-Also, due to the cool March, some trees are starting to leaf out late.
-Don’t give up yet on them.
-Apples and Cherries in particular are slower than other trees to break dormancy and with the cooler spring may be late leafing out.
-They have not started here yet but should in a week or so.
-So depending on where you live, may be still dormant.
+A light colored, water based latex paint diluted by 50% works well.

 It will soon be the optimal time to plant your vegetable garden because the soil will be warming up more quickly as the night time temperatures are not so cold.
-We have a large selection of vegetable starts and seeds now in for planting and get restocked every week on Wednesdays and will continue to stay well stocked on vegetables through the spring season .
+We are restocking vegetable starts and seeds weekly.
+Demand is exceptionally high this year and we are restocking as fast as we can.
+Vegetable starts come in Tuesday or Wednesday every week and we will continue to restock weekly through the spring planting season.
 Seedling plants as well as seeds should do well in the warmer soil, so plan your gardens.
 The root vegetables such as radishes, carrots (we suggest the short stubbier carrots in the areas with heavy clay), turnips, and beets should do well, too.
 When planting corn in your veggie garden, keep in mind that the pollen transfer is by the wind, so corn should be planted in blocks of parallel rows – not in a single row.
-The rows should run north and south for maximum sunlight exposure as the sun makes its daily overhead pass from east to west.
+If you run your rows north south, then that is the prevailing direction of winds and will help with pollination.
 In preparing your garden use a vegetable fertilizer and be sure to add calcium to prevent blossom end rot on tomatoes and squash.
 I also add kelp meal and bone meal which helps with disease prevention (the kelp meal) and helps with faster root development (the bone meal).
-Mulch your vegetable garden with compost or straw and reduce the water you use.
+Mulch your vegetable garden with compost or straw which will help control weeds and reduce the water you use.
 With a good layer of mulch, you can give a good soak to your garden about once a week during the cooler spring and maybe twice a week during the hot part of the summer.
 I used straw from cleaning the barn on my garden and it works very well.
 One customer said she used alfalfa as mulch and you get the benefit of the calcium and nitrogen as the hay breaks down.
 Something to consider.